Diamond interchange: Continuous-flow diamond

 A single-leg continuous-flow intersection (CFI) was built in 2014 in San Marcos, Texas, at the intersection of Aquarena Springs Drive (Loop 82), Interstate 35's southbound frontage road and I-35's southbound-to-northbound Texas U-turn.
 A two-leg CFI, also in San Marcos, was built in 2015 at the intersection of Hopkins Street (State Highway 80), I-35's frontage roads and I-35's Texas U-turns.
 In both intersections, the displaced left turn lanes merge with the Texas U-turn lanes.

 Split diamond

 A split diamond interchange has its ramps "split" between two crossroads, typically with an exit ramp/entrance ramp pair serving each of the crossroads.
 The crossroads themselves may be one-way or two-way, and are most often connected by frontage roads, usually one-way.

 Other

 Where HOV lanes are present for carpooling, the ramps of a diamond interchange may be folded to the inside lanes instead of the outside.
 In urban areas this saves some space as well as requiring only one intersection instead of the two one-way intersections, which in rural or suburban areas can be turned into a single-point urban interchange.
 This in turn reduces waiting time for motorists at traffic lights on the smaller road, which may be a large local thoroughfare with heavy traffic.

+In Henrietta, New York, Jefferson Road (NY-252) crosses West Henrietta Road (NY-15) on a modified diamond interchange, where traffic merges onto NY-252 at signalized intersections without any merge lanes, as well as Texas U-turns and RIROs on the ramps.